 BC Housing, Capital Reginal District (CRD) and Island Health partnered to develop a Coordinated Access and Assessment (CAA) process for supportive and supported housing within the capital region.
 The aim is to create a streamlined application form and point of access to supportive housing, and to ensure clients are effectively matched with the supports and housing that can best support their social and/or health care needs in a timely and transparent manner.

-The CAA Advisory Committee – comprised of representatives from BC Housing, Island Health, Greater Victoria Coalition to End Homelessness, CRD, Victoria Police Department, Aboriginal Coalition to End Homelessness, Pacifica Housing, Victoria Cool Aid Society, Our Place Society, PHS Community Service and other community partners will provide advice, feedback and support to the ongoing CAA process.
+The CAA Advisory Committee – comprised of representatives from BC Housing, Island Health, Alliance to End Homelessness in the Capital Region, CRD, Victoria Police Department, Aboriginal Coalition to End Homelessness, Pacifica Housing, Victoria Cool Aid Society, Our Place Society, PHS Community Service and other community partners will provide advice, feedback and support to the ongoing CAA process.